-- (34) Every farmer who owns a donkey beats it. - a.
+- (33) Every farmer who owns a donkey beats it. - a.
 So, every farmer who owns a female donkey beats it. - b.
 So, every farmer who owns and feeds a donkey beats it.

 The problem with this view is that there are clear counterexamples to these inference patterns.
-Once ∃-readings of donkey pronouns are taken at face value, restrictors of universal quantifiers are no longer downward monotone.
+Once \exists -readings of donkey pronouns are taken at face value, restrictors of universal quantifiers are no longer downward monotone.
 For example, imagine that a funeral took place in a small college town.
-All the townsmen showed up, and they all appropriately dressed in black suits except for a few graduate students who do not own suits.
+All the townsmen showed up, and they all appropriately dressed in black suits except for a few college students who do not own suits.
 Imagine also that a number of townsmen own other suits that they did not wear to the funeral.
 For example, some townsmen also own tan suits, and some others own suits that they misplaced.
-Then (35) is true while (35a) and (35b) are both false.
-Thus, the inference from (35) to (35a) and (35b) is invalid.
+Then (34) is true while (34a) and (34b) are both false.
+Thus, the inference from (34) to (34a) and (34b) is invalid.

-- (35) Every townsman who owns a suit wore it at the funeral. - a.
+(34) Every townsman who owns a suit wore it at the funeral.

+- a.
 So, every townsman who owns a tan suit wore it at the funeral. - b.
 So, every townsman who owns and misplaced a suit wore it at the funeral.

-The difference between the valid inference in (34) and the invalid inference in (35) suggests that the inference pattern is context-dependent; thus, it does not provide evidence about semantic validity.
-While Kanazawa (1994) might see cases (35) as mere exceptions to a general tendency of preservation of inferential patterns, this kind of example weakens the motivation for his account: indeed, on his proposal it would be unclear why these examples are not semantically valid independently of context.
+The difference between the valid inference in (33) and the invalid inference in (34) suggests that the inference pattern is context-dependent; thus, it does not provide evidence about semantic validity.
+While Kanazawa (1994) might see cases like (34) as mere exceptions to a general tendency of preservation of inferential patterns, other examples like it can be easily constructed.
+This weakens the motivation for his account: indeed, on his proposal it would be unclear why these examples are not semantically valid independently of context.

-While there is reason to doubt the underlying generalization Kanazawa posits and thus the explanation he offers for it, the question itself remains: why is the $\mathfrak D$ type shifter as we defined it the operative one in natural language?
-To answer this question, we note that $\mathfrak D$ arises naturally from a supervaluationist view on generalized quantifiers (van Eijck 1996), which in turn is a natural extension of the original supervaluationist treatment of truth-value gaps in van Fraassen (1969).
-A supervaluationist generalized quantifier such as every man who owns a donkey behaves analogously to its classical counterpart whenever its nuclear scope denotes a classical predicate (e.g. is happy); but when it is given a nonclassical predicate whose interpretation depends on the context, it returns definitely true whenever every precisification of the predicate makes the classical quantifier true; definitely false whenever every precisification of the predicate makes the classical quantifier false; and neither true nor false in all other cases.
-We treat irreducibly dynamic predicates such as beats it as nonclassical and as having two different precisifications: one is obtained by applying $\mathfrak E$ and the other one by applying $\mathfrak A$.
+While there is reason to doubt the underlying generalization Kanazawa posits and thus the explanation he offers for it, the question itself remains: why is the \mathfrak{D} type shifter as we defined it the operative one in natural language?
+To answer this question, we note that \mathfrak{D} arises naturally from a supervaluationist view on generalized quantifiers (van Eijck 1996).
+This in turn is a natural extension of the original supervaluationist treatment of truth-value gaps in van Fraassen 1969.
+As noted in Section 5, empirical motivation comes from the experimental results in Križ & Chemla 2015.
+A supervaluationist generalized quantifier such as every man who owns a donkey behaves just like its static counterpart whenever its nuclear scope denotes a classical predicate (e.g., is French); but when it is given a nonclassical predicate whose interpretation depends on the context, it returns definitely true whenever every precisification of the predicate makes the classical quantifier true, definitely false whenever every precisification of the predicate makes the classical quantifier false, and neither true nor false in all other cases.
+We treat irreducibly dynamic predicates such as beats it as nonclassical and as having two different precisifications: one is obtained by applying $\boldsymbol{\epsilon}$, and the other one by applying A^{16}